 6 simple steps to set up a Facebook page for your restaurant

 So you want to set up a Facebook page for your restaurant.
-It can seem like an overwhelming task at first, but if you follow our simple steps— you can have a Facebook page for your restaurant in minutes.
-Then you’re on your way to increasing your restaurant’s sales.
+It can seem like an overwhelming task at first, but if you follow our simple steps— you can have a Facebook page for your restaurant in minutes and improve your social media marketing efforts.
+Then you're on your way to increasing your restaurant's sales.

 1. Click on 'Create a Page'

 Open a new tab, and go to the Facebook for Business website.
 Go ahead and click on 'Create a Page'.

 Enter your business name into the page name section, and choose whatever category you think aligns best with your business.
 For example, if you are a pizza restaurant, then your category would be Restaurant.

 Make sure you include your location in your business name.
 This is essential for helping people find you online.
 For example, if your restaurant is called 'Bob's Burgers' and you're in Glasgow, it can be good to name your page as 'Bob's Burgers Glasgow'.
 This makes it clear where you are right away.